Prometheus1994/42-Exam-Rank-03-04-Without-backtracking/README.md

 # ⚠️ Warning

-The problems being solved with Power Of Base are timing out in the exam (too slow)
+The n_queens problem is timing out in the exam (too slow)